TylerJDev/DJ-With-Friends/README.md

 With that, DJ With Friends should be running on a local server.
 This project utilizes [Vue CLI](https://cli.vuejs.org/guide/), so anything out of scope for this readme can probably be found there.

+### Server
+For the time being, our server is separate.
+You can still run the application without, but in order to utilize the server capabilities, the server will be needed.

+You can check out the [server's repository](https://github.com/TylerJDev/DJ-With-Friends-Server) to run alongside the frontend.

 ## Contributions
 Thinking about contributing?
 Contributions are more than welcome.
 There are only a few steps that need to be taken in order to submit a PR.